mathkimchi/singularity/DEVLOG.md

 ...

 I couldn't do that easily, so I just made it public with a sign that asked the user not to override it.

+2025/01/19

+Holy guacamole, I might be the GOAT of all time of all time.

+First time running, and no errors!

+Put in that meme of kronk going "Yeah, its all coming together" because it all really did just come together.